SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/_build/html/_sources/chap_implement.txt

    Ellipsoidal tubes by the instant of time.

-Figure :num:`#unionTubeStatProj` shows projection of ellipsoidal tubes by the instant of time.
+Figure :num:`#uniontubestatproj` shows projection of ellipsoidal tubes by the instant of time.

 Also we can get initial data from the resulting tube: